cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesDependencies"></a>
 # **packagesDependencies**
-> PackageDependenciesResponse packagesDependencies(owner, repo, identifier)
+> PackageDependencies packagesDependencies(owner, repo, identifier)

 Get the direct (non-transitive) dependencies list for a package.